Levi-Breedlove/Customer-On-Boarding-Application/README.md

    - External system validates the license information
    - Customer receives notification about application status

+## Key Resources

+- **Storage**: Documents are stored in Amazon S3
+- **Database**: Customer information is stored in DynamoDB
+- **Processing**: AWS Lambda functions handle each workflow step
+- **Orchestration**: Step Functions coordinate the entire process
+- **Notifications**: Email notifications sent via SNS

+## Verification Steps

+1. **Identity Match**: Confirms the selfie matches the photo on the ID
+2. **Details Match**: Verifies text on ID matches submitted personal information
+3. **License Validation**: Validates license information with verification service

+The system maintains a complete audit trail and handles failures gracefully with appropriate error handling and dead-letter queues for troubleshooting.

+## Monitoring

+The application includes comprehensive logging and tracing to monitor performance and troubleshoot any issues that might arise during the onboarding process.

 ## Customer Onboarding Workflow — Valid & Invalid Runs (with References)